OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 ---
-ms.date: 05/15/2020
+ms.date: 05/17/2020
-description: 'Authenticate users using UI-less custom functions in Excel.'
+description: 'Authenticate users using custom functions in Excel which don't use the task pane.'
-title: Authentication for UI-less custom functions
+title: Authentication for custom functions that don't use a task pane
 localization_priority: Normal
 ---

 # Authentication for UI-less custom functions

-In some scenarios your UI-less custom function will need to authenticate the user in order to access protected resources.
+In some scenarios your custom function that does not use a task pane or other user interface elements (UI-less custom function) will need to authenticate the user in order to access protected resources.
 While custom functions don't require a specific method of authentication, be aware that UI-less custom functions run in a JavaScript-only runtime.
 Because of this, you'll need to pass data back and forth between the JavaScript-only runtime and the typical browser engine runtime used by most add-ins using the `OfficeRuntime.storage` object and the Dialog API.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]